fapapa/fapapa.github.io/resume.md

 - Shorten feedback loop and development cycle by implementing only minimum viable changes and deploying immediately, resulting in greater participation and excitement in developing the software by stakeholders and all users
-- Implement a test-first, behaviour-driven design methodology, resulting in higher willingness to make— and increased confidence in—changes to the software
+- Implement a test-first, behavior-driven design methodology, resulting in higher willingness to make— and increased confidence in—changes to the software
-- Technology stack: Ruby-on-Rails 5.2, vanilla javascript + jQuery, CSS, AWS, Digital Ocean, Docker, PostgreSQL, Ubuntu Server
+- Technology stack: Ruby-on-Rails 5.2, vanilla JavaScript + jQuery, CSS, AWS, Digital Ocean, Docker, PostgreSQL, Ubuntu Server

 ### Owner/Franchisee, Mr. Pretzels; Vancouver, BC — 2016–2019